 What is a cash advance?

-A cash advance offers a way to use your credit card to get cash, whether from an ATM or bank branch, by transferring the money to your checking account or cashing a convenience check.
+A cash advance with a Discover card offers a way to use your credit card to get cash, whether from an ATM or bank branch, by transferring the money to your checking account or by cashing a convenience check.

-With a convenience check, you can use credit card funds in situations where you can’t charge your credit card – for instance, for paying your mortgage.
+With a convenience check, you can use credit card funds in situations where you can’t charge your credit card, such as when you pay your mortgage.
 However, this is generally not recommended, as the fees are incredibly high.
 A $1,500 mortgage, for example, would have a cash advance fee of $75 (5 percent of the cash advance) and a yearly interest charge around $430 (at a 28.74 percent variable APR).

-A cash advance can be extremely expensive and turn into a dangerous kind of debt.
-It comes with its own terms, fees and APR that aren’t at all budget-friendly – to say the least.
+A cash advance can easily turn into a dangerous kind of debt.
+It comes with its own terms, fees and APR that aren’t at all budget-friendly, to say the least.
 For that reason, it’s best to explore all other possible options first, such as personal loans or borrowing from family or friends.